-In one study, David Strohmetz and Bruce Rind had servers at a Tex-Mex restaurant in New Jersey distribute tipping guidelines to half of their customers (randomly selected) and to record the tips all their customers left.
-The tipping guide in this study was a 3 by 5 inch card with: the heading "Helpful Calculations," a column of numbers labeled "Bill Size," which ranged from \$10 to \$100 in \$5 increments, three adjacent columns spelling out the amount of 15 percent, 20 percent, and 25 percent of those bill sizes, and three lines of text that said "15% for adequate service," "20% for better-than-average service," and "25% for outstanding service."
+In one study, David Strohmetz and Bruce Rind had servers at a Tex-Mex restaurant in New Jersey distribute tipping guidelines to half their customers (randomly selected) and to record the tips all their customers left.
+The tipping guide in this study was a 3 by 5.5 inch card with: (i) the heading "Helpful Calculations," (ii) a column of numbers labeled bill size which ranged from \$10 to \$100 in \$5 increments, (iii) three adjacent columns reporting 15 percent, 20 percent, and 25 percent of those bill sizes, and (iv) three lines of text that said "15% for adequate service," "20% for better-than-average service," and "25% for outstanding service."
 This tip guide reduced the number of really high and really low tips, but did not affect the average tip (20% in both conditions).

-In a second study, John Seiter and his colleagues had two waitresses at a Utah restaurant randomly assign their customers to receive tipping guidelines or not and to record the customers' tips.
-In this study, the tipping guidelines consisted of tip calculations printed on the check showing amounts equal to 15 and 20 percent of the customers' bill.
+In a second study, John Seiter and his colleagues had two waitresses at a Utah restaurant randomly assign their customers to receive tipping guidelines or not and to record the tips those customers left.
+In this study, the tipping guidelines consisted of two tip calculations based on 15 and 20 percent of the customers' bill that were printed on the check by the restaurant's point of sale system.
 In contrast to the study described earlier, this calculation assistance increased the average tip from 16.3 percent to 18.7 percent of the bill.

 In a third study that helps to make sense of these conflicting findings, Ekaterina Karniouchina and her colleagues presented college students with one of three restaurant service scenarios describing low, average, or high service quality.
 After reading the scenarios, subjects were presented with a credit card slip showing a total sales of \$40 and containing either no tip guidelines, a calculation of 15 and 20 percent tips, or the norm reminder that "Quality service is customarily acknowledged by a gratuity of 15% to 20%."
-All subjects were then asked how much they would leave in dollars and cents as a tip on that bill in the scenario as presented.
+All subjects were then asked how much they would leave in dollars and cents as a tip on that bill in that scenario.
 Results indicated that the two guidelines had different effects and that those effects depended on service quality.
-Compared to the no-guideline condition, the norm reminder increased tips when service was average and decreased tips when service was poor (it did not affect tips when service was excellent).
+Compared to the no guideline condition, the norm reminder increased tips when service was average and decreased tips when service was poor (it did not affect tips when service was excellent).
 In contrast, the calculation assistance increased tips when the service was average and even more when service was excellent, but had no effects when service was poor.

 Together, the results of these studies suggest that consumers do use tipping guidelines when they are provided.
 However, the effects of those guidelines on tips depend on the nature of the guidelines and the quality of service provided.
-If guidelines suggest 15 percent for adequate service, 20 percent for above average, but not exceptional service, and 25 percent for exceptional service, then they reduce the number of low and high tips but do not affect tip averages.
-If guidelines remind people that tips should reflect service quality, then they increase or decrease tips depending on the quality of service delivered.
-If guidelines simply provide calculation assistance with no reference to service quality, then they increase the relationship between service and tip size such that average tips increase as long as service is not poor.
+If guidelines suggest 15% for adequate service, 20% for above average, but not exceptional service, and 25% for exceptional service, then they reduce the number of low and high tips but do not affect tip averages.
+If guidelines remind people that tips should reflect service quality, then they both increase and decrease tips depending on the quality of service delivered.
+If guidelines simply provide calculation assistance with no reference to service quality, then they increase the relationship between service and tip size such that average tips increases as long as service is not poor.